ScotRob77/CatchLoki/README.md

 * I have confirmed that the reset button takes the user back to the home page.

 ##  Testing user stories
-* ##### As a first time user, I want to be able to easily understand how to play the game.
+* #### As a first time user, I want to be able to easily understand how to play the game.
-On the home page the rules of how to play are written at the top of the page under the title
+  * On the home page the rules of how to play are written at the top of the page under the title
-* ##### As a first time user, I would like to have the game bright and welcoming.
+* #### As a first time user, I would like to have the game bright and welcoming.
-The game has a bright cartoon element with a colorful background image
+  *  The game has a bright cartoon element with a colorful background image
-* ##### As a first time user, I would like to see my score and know how I did at the end of the game.
+* #### As a first time user, I would like to see my score and know how I did at the end of the game.
-The game has a score tallying as the user plays.
+  * The game has a score tallying as the user plays.
 At the end of the game there a message appears telling the user whether they 'caught Loki' or not
-* ##### As a first time user I would like to have the option to play different levels.
+* #### As a first time user I would like to have the option to play different levels.
-There are 3 game options; Easy; Hard; Very Hard.
+  * There are 3 game options; Easy; Hard; Very Hard.
 The levels are sequentially harder as the user goes through the them.
+* #### As a returning user, I would like to be able to play a harder or easier game depending on my skill level.
+  * The option to play different levels is available and a message is suggested to try a harder level if you win the game

+***

 # Bugs
 ### Unsolved bugs